Xianbei: Culture

+Lifestyle

 The economic base of the Xianbei was animal husbandry combined with agricultural practice.
-They were the first to develop the khanate system, in which formation of social classes deepened, and developments also occurred in their literacy, arts and culture.
+They were the first to develop the khanate system.
+It is speculated that Tuoba Liwei was the first to use the title of khan.

+The formation of social classes deepened and developments also occurred in their literacy, arts and culture.
 They used a zodiac calendar and favoured song and music.
 Tengrism and subsequently Buddhism were the main religions among the Xianbei people.
 After they abandoned the frigid north and migrated into Northern China, they gradually abandoned nomadic lifestyle and were sinicized and assimilated into the Han Chinese.
 Emperor Xiaowen of the Xianbei-led state of Northern Wei in northern China, eventually decreed the changes of Xianbei names to Han names.
 Prior to Tanshihuai, the Xianbei did not have a hereditary system, and their chieftains were chosen by electing a member of their tribe based on their character and abilities.
 Even as they established their states on the Central Plains and adopted the Chinese hereditary system, influential brothers, uncles and cousins of the Xianbei rulers often posed as rival claimants to the throne.

+Same surname marriage was banned in 483 due to the sinicizing policy of Empress Dowager Feng.
+The ban was expanded to maternal surnames as well during the Northern Zhou dynasty, effectively banning consanguineous marriage.